tamietta/phase-0-tracks/ruby/debug.md

 **Short Code**

-* The line:
+* The line below couldn't be more true, and deserved regular reference:

 > Good workflow can feel like a lot of extra effort, but that's nothing compared to the effort of spending six hours wringing your hands over your broken code.
 Develop the discipline to code carefully and methodically, and life will be much more pleasant."

-couldn't be more true.

 * The habit of iteratively testing code as you write, and making sure to write only one or a few lines of code at time before testing saves frustration later on.